Quark-Gluon Plasma and Topological Quantum Fields Theory: General Features

-On the other hand, considering the thermodynamic relation for the entropy density $s=\partial p/\partial T$, moreover, because the the system is isotropic, $p_{x}=p_{y}=p_{z}=p$, then the pressure is related to the energy density by $\epsilon=3p$, which can be given by the minimal value of the action $\epsilon=-\frac{T}{V_{3}}\ln Z=\frac{T}{V_{3}}S_{S.D.}$.
-Finally we have The entropy density averaged shear viscosity is a dimensionless quantity, which measures a pure quantum (zero temperature) originated intrinsic viscosity, in a quark-gluon plasma with self-dual gauge field configurations.
+On the other hand, the third law of thermodynamics tells us that there are non-vanishing entropy near zero temperature.
+Considering the thermodynamic relation for the entropy density $s=\partial p/\partial T$, moreover, because the the system is isotropic, $p_{x}=p_{y}=p_{z}=p$, then the pressure is related to the energy density by $\epsilon=3p$, which can be given by the minimal value of the action $\epsilon=-\frac{T}{V_{3}}\ln Z=\frac{T}{V_{3}}S_{S.D.}$ near the zero temperature.
+Finally we have an asymptotic entropy density in the vicinity of the zero temperature